By Gayle Vehar on | No Comments

-Today I wanted to let you in on the secret of what a DNG files is and a reason or two why you might consider using it.
+Today I wanted to let you in on the secret of what DNG files are and why you might consider using them.

-DNG stands for digital negative file and it is an open-source RAW file format created by Adobe.
-Essentially, it is a standard RAW file that anyone could use - and a few camera manufacturer’s do.
-Right now, most camera manufacturers have their own proprietary RAW format (Nikon’s is .nef, Canon’s is .cr2 or .crw, and Sony is .arw).
+DNG stands for digital negative file and is an open-source RAW file format created by Adobe.
+Essentially, it's a standard RAW file that anyone can use - and some camera manufacturer’s actually do.

-But because it is “proprietary” they don’t share the information that makes up that file or how it is processed in-camera with anyone else.
-(Shhhh....it’s a secret!)
-If, at some time in the future, those companies are no longer around (I know it is hard to imagine now) their proprietary files may become hard to read.
+But because those formats are “proprietary” to each manufacturer.
+They don’t share the information that makes up that file or how it is processed in-camera with anyone else (Shhhh....it’s a secret!).
+If at some time in the future, those companies are no longer around (I know it is hard to imagine now), their proprietary files may become hard to read.

-This is the main thing that got me using DNG a few years ago.
+This is the main thing that got me to start using DNG a few years ago.
 I was tired of all the .xmp sidecar files.
 Lightroom (and Adobe Camera RAW) create one of these .xmp sidecar files for every photo edited.
-With a DNG file the information is embedded in the file so there is no need for a sidecar file.
+With a DNG file, all the information is embedded in the file, so there is no need for a sidecar file.

-Another great reason to make the leap.
-DNG files are slightly smaller than their proprietary RAW counterparts.
-And don’t panic, they still retain all the same information.
-Taking up a little less room on my hard drives is always welcome.
+Another great reason to use DNG files is that they are slightly smaller than their proprietary RAW counterparts.
+Don’t panic; the DNG files retain all the same information, and a file that takes up a little less room on my hard drive is always welcome.